 Herbs

-These tinctures have been used since ancient times to boost the immune system
+These tinctures have been used since ancient times to support the immune system

-Echinacea Purpurea: This herb is believed to stimulate the immune system and may help reduce the duration and severity of colds.
+Echinacea Purpurea: This herb is believed to stimulate the immune system and is traditionally used for support during the cold season.
 Studies have had mixed results. .
 It is readily available from health food stores.
-(It is also possible to take it as a homeopathic remedy instead of taking the tincture).
+(It is also possible to take it as a homeopathic remedy instead of taking it in tincture form).

 Maintain a Healthy Gut